wiguider/Ensemble-Deep-Learning-to-Classify-Scoliosis-and-Healthy-Subjects/index.md

   (Image source <a href="https://towardsdatascience.com/neural-networks-ensemble-33f33bea7df3">Medium article</a>)
 </p>

+Deep learning neural networks are ```nonlinear methods```.

+They offer increased ```flexibility``` and can ```scale``` in proportion to the amount of training data available.
+A downside of this flexibility is that they learn via a ```stochastic training algorithm``` which means that they are sensitive to the specifics of the training data and may find a ```different set of weights each time they are trained```, which in turn produce different predictions.

+Generally, this is referred to as neural networks having a ```high variance``` and it can be frustrating when trying to develop a final model to use for making predictions.

+A successful approach to reducing the variance of neural network models is to ```train multiple models``` instead of a single model and to ```combine the predictions``` from these models.
+This is called ```ensemble learning``` and not only ```reduces the variance``` of predictions but also can ```result in predictions that are better``` than any single model. [[3]](https://machinelearningmastery.com/ensemble-methods-for-deep-learning-neural-networks/)

 **Ensemble modeling** is the process by which a machine learning model combines distinct base models to generate generalized predictions using a combination of the predictive power of each of its components.
 Each base model differs with respect to the variable elements i.e. training data used and algorithm/model architecture.
 Each of these may capture only a few aspects or learn effectively from only a part of the training data, due to its specific tuning.
 Ensemble modeling provides us with the opportunity to combine all such models to acquire a single superior model which is based on learnings from most or all parts of the training dataset.
-Averaging of predictions also help eradicate the issue of individual models fixating on local minima.[[3]](https://www.analyticsvidhya.com/blog/2021/10/ensemble-modeling-for-neural-networks-using-large-datasets-simplified/)
+Averaging of predictions also help eradicate the issue of individual models fixating on local minima.[[4]](https://www.analyticsvidhya.com/blog/2021/10/ensemble-modeling-for-neural-networks-using-large-datasets-simplified/)

 # This project

 In this project we constructed and trained an ``Ensemble Neural Network`` to classify scoliosis and healthy subjects.
 The model predicts the probability that a subject suffers from ``AIS`` basd on the ``VRS`` data.
-The Ensemble Neural Network is implemented using the [Keras](https://keras.io/), and it is averaging the prediction of a bunch of multi-layer perceptron (MLP) based neural networks.
-The Ensemble Neural Network performs quite well achieving a ``balanced accuracy over 85%``.
+The Ensemble Neural Network is implemented using the [Keras](https://keras.io/), and it is averaging the prediction of ``16 multi-layer perceptron (MLP) neural networks``.
+Each neural network is made of ``two hidden`` ([Dense](https://keras.io/api/layers/core_layers/dense/)) ``layers`` and each layer is composed of ``64 neurones``.
+The Ensemble Neural Network performs quite well achieving a ``balanced accuracy over 86%``.

 ## Dataset

 We leveraged the data constituted by the Video-Raster-Stereography (VRS) measures of subjects who have undergone a clinical check and have been diagnosticated as healthy/AIS.
-Acquisition of data was performed through VRS by the Formetric™4D system (Diers International GmbH, Schlangenbad, Germany) for the research work by Colombo T et al. 2021 on [Supervised and unsupervised learning to classify scoliosis and healthy subjects based on non-invasive rasterstereography analysis](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0261511)
+Acquisition of data was performed through VRS by the Formetric™4D system (Diers International GmbH, Schlangenbad, Germany) for the research work by Colombo T et al. 2021 on [Supervised and unsupervised learning to classify scoliosis and healthy subjects based on non-invasive rasterstereography analysis](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0261511).

 ## Scripts